Wilhelm Marx: Between chancellorships, 1925–1926

 In February 1925 Marx became Minister President of Prussia following a call by the Centre Party in the state parliament.
 On 18 March his party nominated him for the presidential election following the death of Reich President Friedrich Ebert.
 In the first round of voting, Marx was the candidate of the Centre Party and, in the second round, of the entire Weimar Coalition (Centre, DDP and Social Democrats).
-Marx received close to 4 million votes in the first round but in the runoff was defeated by Paul von Hindenburg due to the fact that the candidature of Ernst Thälmann of the Communist Party of Germany split the anti-Hindenburg vote.
-In addition, the BVP had called on its supporters to vote for Hindenburg.
+Marx received close to 4 million votes in the first round but in the runoff was defeated by Paul von Hindenburg.
+His loss was attributed to the fact that the Bavarian People's Party, a sister party of the Centre, endorsed Hindenburg as a protest against the Marx's cooperation with the Social Democrats.

+Some also attributed Marx's loss to the candidature of Ernst Thälmann of the Communist Party of Germany, who did not drop out in the second round.
+However, historian Peter Fritzsche rejected this view, calling the claim "far-fetched" and arguing that "given the explicit enmity of this party toward the Weimar "capitalist state," it would have been completely unrealistic to expect the KPD to support the candidate of the Weimar system".
+Fritsche instead found that the BVP's endorsement of Hindenburg was crucial to Marx's defeat.

 Marx lost by 13.7 million to Hindenburg's 14.6 million votes.
 In April Otto Braun replaced Marx as Prussian Minister President.
 Marx had resigned after he was unable to form a working cabinet.